Image © ITV Studios, 1969

 The son of an engineer, Kenneth Cope originally got a taste of acting in the Boy Scouts, taking part in several gang shows.
 He later worked at the Automatic Telephone Company, and was first encouraged to enter acting seriously by his friend Norman Rossington.
 As a youth, Kenneth was in a production of The Merchant of Venice at the David Lewis Theatre in Liverpool, and at the age of 19 he enrolled at the Bristol Old Vic.
 In 1952 he was in Shakespeare's Measure for Measure with the Old Vic Company.
 He would have spell at Cromer before he moved to London and entered theatre in the city.

 Kenneth began to appear on television from the first half of the 1950s.
 His early television engagements included a live BBC Sunday Night Theatre play, The Duenna (transmitted on 19th July 1953 with a second live performance on 2nd July 1953), Fabian of The Yard (1955), Billy Bunter of Greyfriars School (1955-56) and Ivanhoe (1958).
 In addition, Kenneth gained minor roles in the films Doublecross (1956), The Dangerous Years (1957) and Dunkirk (1958).
 Later he was cast as Buggins in the drama series Kipps (1960), which starred Bryan Murray.
 The first real break for Kenneth was in 1961, when he was cast as Jed Stone in the soap opera Coronation Street.
 During his first year working on this series he met his wife Renny Lister.
-He left the show in 1966 and made a momentous return some 42 years later - quite likely a record break between appearances - in 2008, and stayed for a brief time.
+He left the show in 1966 and made a momentous return some 42 years later in 2008, and stayed for a brief time.
 Whilst working on Coronation Street in the Sixties he also joined the regular cast of the satire show That Was The Week That Was (1962-63) and also wrote some material for it.

 Kenneth kept busy throughout the Sixties, whether playing uncredited as a sailor in Carry On Jack (1964), or in character roles in films such as Hammer's The Damned (1962), Genghis Khan (1965), Night of the Big Heat (1967), Hammerhead (1968) and The Desperados (1969).
 On television he appeared twice in both Z Cars (1965 and 1967) and The Avengers (1967 and 1968), in addition to a number of other credits.
-His most famous role followed when he played the ghost Marty Hopkirk in Randall and Hopkirk (Deceased) from 1969-70 alongside Mike Pratt and Annette Andre.
+His most famous role followed when he played the ghost Marty Hopkirk in Randall and Hopkirk (Deceased) from 1969-70 alongside Mike Pratt and Annette André.

 In 1971, Kenneth played the first of two leading roles in the Carry On film series when he was cast as Vic Spanner in Carry On At Your Convenience.
 The following year he returned as Cyril Carter in Carry On Matron, complete with him cross-dressing as a nurse in one of his most entertaining performances.
-He continued to work steadily in film and television through the Seventies, with roles in Rentadick (1972), The Adventures of Black Beauty (1973), The Famous Five (1978) and Shelley (1979) being highlights.
+He continued to work steadily in film and television through the Seventies, with roles in Rentadick (1972), The Adventures of Black Beauty (1973), The Famous Five (1978), Minder (1979, with further appearance in 1985 and 1994) and Shelley (1979) being highlights.
 In 1980 he starred in the film version of George and Mildred and worked on Doctor Who, playing Packard in Warriors Gate (transmitted in January 1981).
 In 1984 he wrote and starred in the comedy Bootle Saddles.
 Sadly, this was not particularly successful and was cancelled after just one series.
 The Eighties saw Kenneth make guest appearances in TV shows such as Rumpole of the Bailey (1987), Casualty (1988 and 1994) and Bergerac (1989).
 In 1994 he had a role in an episode of Lovejoy and three years later he played a dodgy ex-copper Charlie Fairclough in True Confessions - an episode of A Touch of Frost.
 From 1999 until 2002 he played Ray Hilton in the Liverpool-based Channel Four soap opera Brookside.
-Later appearances, all on television, have included Doctors (2004 and 2007), The Bill (1992 and 2006) and Last of The Summer Wine (1997 and 2008).
+Later appearances, all on television, included Doctors (2004 and 2007), The Bill (1992 and 2006) and Last of The Summer Wine (1997 and 2008).

 Mike Pratt